qtnc/6pad2/doc/configuration.md

 ## defaultTabWidth
 The default size, in spaces, visually taken by a tab characters, between 1 and 8.
 Default to 4.

+## defaultAutoIndent {#defaultAutoIndent}
+Define whether automatic indentation is on or off (true or false) for new files.

+When automatic indentation is on, pressing enter creates a new line with the same indentation level as the previous line; when it is off, new lines always start without any indentation.

+## defaultSmartPaste {#defaultSmartPaste}
+Define whether smart paste is on or off (true or false) for new files.

+When smart paste is on, indentations of the pasted text are striped away and readjusted to the indentation level of the current line.
+When it is off, no adjustment is done and the text is always pasted exactly as it has been stored in the clipboard.

+## defaultSmartHome {#defaultSmartHome}
+Define whether smart home is on or off (true or false) for new files.

+When smart home is on, pressing *Home* place the cursor at the first non-blank character, after indentation spaces and tabs, instead of at the true beginning of the line.
+Similarely, when there is no selection or if the selection doesn't spend multiple lines, pressing *Shift+Home* selects to the first non-blank character instead of the effective beginning of the line.
+The normal selection / cursor movement to the effective beginning of the line behavior occurrs if this parameter is off, if the current selection spends multiple lines, or if you add the *Alt* key.
+In other words you can place the cursor at the true beginning of the line by pressing *Alt+Home*.

+## defaultSafeIndent {#defaultSafeIndent}
+Define whether safe indentation is on or off (true or false) for new files.

+When safe indentation is on, the following behaviors occur:

+* When pressing *Del* at the end of a line, the next line is joined to the current one as usual, but indentation of the joining line is triped away.
+The importance of this behavior is most notably useful when pressing *Del* at the end of a line and then again *Enter* to split it again.
+Without this adjustment, repressing *enter* may cause the indentation of the next line to double unexpectedly.
+* Pressing *backspace* within indentation spaces or tabs has no effect, to make sure you don't erase indentation levels by accident.
+To remove indentation levels, *Backspace* only works if the cursor is on the first non-blank character.
+Note that you can also use *Shift+Tab* to remove indentation levels.

 ## instanceMode
 Define how to manage multiple instances of the program and multiple files opened at once.
 Default to 0.